 Based on the project design and the implementation of the proposed mitigation measures, no significant adverse or residual effects (i.e., effects following the implementation of mitigation measures) are expected during the construction and on-going operation of the proposed Project.

-This draft Environmental Study Report (ESR) is being made available for public review and comment for 30 calendar days, from November 16, 2017 until December 15, 2017 at the following locations:
+A draft Environmental Study Report (ESR) was made available for public review and comment for 30 calendar days, from November 16, 2017 until December 15.